Heavy-Division/B78XH-wasm/README.md

 See the [Contributing Docs]() to contribute to this repository.

-To download the mod, head to [The main repository](https://github.com/Heavy-Division/B78XH-wasm.git) and download the zip file.
+To download the mod, head to [the main repository](https://github.com/Heavy-Division/B78XH-wasm.git) and download the zip file.